-I really didn’t want to do it.
+I hesitated about doing it.
 I was on a three-week vacation, after all, and didn’t want to do anything that resembled work.

 But I couldn’t say no to my dear friend Rengasamy when he asked me to give some public programs during my visit to Madurai, India in 2007.
 We knew each other from when I was a college student in Madurai in 1974-75, when he assisted the American students there for study.

-On my return visit, I had scheduled just a few days in Madurai, and had hoped to wander the busy streets, visit old friends, and walk around the famous Meenakshi Temple.
+On that return visit, I had scheduled just a few days in Madurai and had hoped to wander the busy streets, visit old friends, and walk around the famous Meenakshi Temple.

-He wanted me to give an illustrated talk at the Gandhi Museum for the staff and some local college students, which required me to search the internet for photographs for a PowerPoint program.
+He wanted me to give an illustrated talk at the Gandhi Museum for the staff and some local college students.
+I needed to search the internet for photographs for a PowerPoint program.
 He also wanted me to talk to teachers and students at a local school.
 Just a small talk, he said.

 I agreed to do it.
 He and another official at the museum discussed with me possibilities for the talks.
 They assured me it was no big deal.
 Just a few interested people would attend.
 They wanted me to talk about my work as a park ranger, national parks, preservation and such.
 Okay, I could do that—at least for the Gandhi Museum talk.

 But the school talk puzzled me.
-I would be speaking with a group of teachers about my work.
-I envisioned sitting around a small table with a dozen or so teachers, having a cozy chat for 15 minutes or so, and a question and answer session.
+They said I should speak to teachers about my work.
+I envisioned sitting around a small table with a dozen or so teachers, having a cozy chat for 15 minutes or so, followed by a question-and-answer session.
 I could be informal.
-But then I would do a presentation to the students.
+But then I would give a presentation to students.
 Eegads, what would I say to them?

-Rengasamy’s daughter suggested I talk about life for teenagers in America.
+Rengasamy’s grown daughter suggested I talk about life for teenagers in America.
 Great idea.
 I had two teenage sons.
-I could draw from my experiences of being a mom and the students would find it fascinating, or so I thought.
+I could draw from my experiences of being a mom.
+The students would find it fascinating, or so I thought.

 Into an auditorium.
-With hundreds of chairs lined up.
-There were at least 60 teachers watching me enter.
-Mostly women, sari-clad, with dark faces and white teeth flashing.
+A vast space, with hundreds of chairs lined up.
+At least 60 teachers watched me enter.
+Mostly women, sari-clad, with dark faces and snow-white teeth.
 A podium with a microphone was in front of the audience, and a vase of flowers sat on a table nearby.